Indonesia–Japan relations: Cultural exchange and tourism

 Emperor Naruhito (left) poses for a photo while visiting the Borobudur Temple Tourism Park in Magelang, Central Java, June 2023.

 Japanese culture is well known in Indonesia, ranging from the traditional hallmarks such as Japanese cuisine, origami, samurai and karate, to modern culture including J-pop, manga, anime, video games and cosplay.
 The city pop music genre has influenced a local music scene known as pop kreatif.
 Popular Japanese animation programmes such as Doraemon, Power Rangers and Crayon Shinchan, as well as video games such as Super Mario, Street Fighter and Final Fantasy have gained popularity among Indonesians since the late-1990s.
 JKT48, based in Jakarta, was the first overseas sister group of AKB48 idol girl group.
 Japanese VTuber agencies like hololive and Nijisanji, also created overseas branches composed of Indonesian-speaking VTubers.
 Conversely, many Japanese have become interested in Indonesian culture.
 Indonesian cultural icons such as batik, gamelan, and Indonesian dances have gained Japanese attention.
 Bali and Borobudur have become popular destinations for Japanese tourists: Japan is one of the largest sources of tourism in Bali.

 There are over 85,000 Indonesians studying the Japanese language, the largest number in Southeast Asia and the sixth largest in the world.
 The Indonesian interest in the Japanese language has been kindled by the increasing amount of Japanese business in Indonesia since 1980s and the sizable number of Japanese tourists visiting Indonesia.
 Proficiency in Japanese has become quite an asset for Indonesian students and workers.

 In Jakarta, Grand Wijaya Center and Blok M have clusters of businesses catering to Japanese expatriates, including restaurants and supermarkets selling imported food products; Blok M, in particular.
 As a result of the high number of Japanese-style businesses and entertainments, the area around Blok M and Melawai Raya Street have come to be known as Jakarta's "Little Tokyo".

-In 2014, Japanese government abolished visa requirements for Indonesian citizens who possess an ordinary biometric passport in an effort to increase people-to-people exchanges between Japan and Indonesia.
+In 2014, the Japanese government abolished visa requirements for Indonesian citizens who possess an ordinary biometric passport in an effort to increase people-to-people exchanges between Japan and Indonesia.

 Former Japanese ambassador for Indonesia, Masafumi Ishii, is known for his fondness for several Indonesian cuisines.
 He frequently posted his eating activities on Instagram, which made him famous in both countries, particularly Indonesia.